RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 A Trusted Agent is a person who satisfies all the trustworthiness requirements for an RA and who performs identity proofing as a proxy for the RA.
 A Trusted Agent records information from and verifies biometrics (e.g., photographs) on presented credentials for Applicants who cannot appear in person at an RA.

+### Key Recovery Authorities

+For organizations that have implemented Key Recovery, the applicable requirements for physical, personnel, and procedural security controls, technical security controls, and Compliance Audit are applied as follows:

+- CA requirements are applied to the KED and to the DDS

+- RA requirements are applied to the KRA and KRA automated systems

+- RA requirements are applied to the KRO and KRO automated systems, when the KRO has privileged access to the KED

+#### Key Escrow Database

+The KED is defined as the function, system, or subsystem that maintains the key escrow repository and responds to key registration requests.
+The KED also responds to key recovery requests from two or more KRAs or self-recovery by a current subscriber.

+Section 5.2.1.2 contains the description of trusted roles required to operate the KED.

+#### Data Decryption Server

+A DDS is an automated system that has the capability to obtain subscriber private keys from the KED or another DDS for data monitoring or other purposes (e.g., email inspection).
+DDSs do not provide keys to Subscribers or other Third-Party Requestors.
+A DDS has access to escrowed key management keys and must meet all security requirements of the KED as outlined in this policy.

+Implementation of a DDS is optional based on organizational operations.

+#### Key Recovery Agent

+A KRA is an individual who is authorized, as specified in the applicable Practice Statement (KRPS or CPS), to recover an escrowed key.
+The KRAs send the recovered key to the KRO or directly to the Requestor.
+The KRAs have high level, sensitive access to the KED and are considered Trusted Roles (see Section 5.2.1).
+KRAs can recover large numbers of keys, the number and location of KRAs should be closely controlled.

+KRAs may additionally conduct requestor identity verification and authorization validation when KROs are not used.

+#### Key Recovery Official

+A Key Recovery Official (KRO) may optionally be used to support identity verification and authorization validation tasks.
+KROs do not have privileged access to the KED.

+### Key Recovery Requestors

+A Requestor is the person or DDS that requests the recovery of a decryption private key.
+A Requestor may be the Subscriber or a third-party (e.g., supervisor, corporate officer or law enforcement officer) authorized to request recovery of a Subscriber’s escrowed key on behalf of the Subscriber or on behalf of the organization.
+Any individual who can demonstrate a verifiable authority and a need to obtain a recovered key may be considered a Requestor.

+#### Internal Third-Party Requestor

+An Internal Third-Party Requestor is any Requestor who is in the Subscriber’s supervisory chain or otherwise authorized to obtain the Subscriber’s key for the Issuing Organization (i.e., the organization on behalf of which the CA issues certificates to subscribers).

+#### External Third-Party Requestor

+An External Third-Party Requestor is someone (e.g., investigator) outside the Issuing Organization with a court order or other legal instrument to obtain the decryption private key of the Subscriber.

 ### Subscribers

 A Subscriber is the entity whose name appears as the subject in a certificate.